 *Because the shingling method allows me to separate each curl where it naturally would fall, this leaves less chance for my curls to tangle around each other.
-As a curly girl, you will of course always have tangles, but I have definitely noticed less with this method.
+As a curly girl, you will always have tangles, but I have noticed less with this method.

-As you smooth each curl with this process, you are also simultaneously removing any excess product which then allows your hair to dry faster and have more volume because it’s not weighed down with the product.
-My biggest tips to tackle this routine would be patience, small sections as I mentioned, and good music. 🙂
+As you smooth each curl with this process, you are simultaneously removing any excess product, allowing your hair to dry faster and have more volume because it’s not weighed down with the product.
+My biggest tips to tackle this routine would be patience, small sections, as I mentioned… and good music.

-All Things Hair: Any tips for styling and caring for natural hair types like yours.
+Any tips for styling and caring for natural hair types like yours?

 Number one is absolutely moisture, moisture, moisture.
 All textured hair craves moisture, but especially my hair type.
-I am crazy about my deep conditioning routine, doing it religiously every. single. week.
-I maximize this too by always deep conditioning with my hair steamer which really helps to ensure the deep conditioner penetrates my strands (which is key for my low porosity hair).
-I also recently colored my hair for the first time, so the routine is even more essential for me.
-I only took the plunge to color because I was already so consistent with deep conditioning and making sure my hair was moisturized, so I knew that my routine wouldn’t have to drastically change for the color.
+I am crazy about my deep conditioning routine, doing it religiously every.
+I maximize this by always deep conditioning with my hair steamer.
+This really helps to ensure the deep conditioner penetrates my strands (which is key for my low-porosity hair).
+Also, I recently colored my hair for the first time, so the routine is even more essential for me.
+I only took the plunge to color because I was already so consistent with deep conditioning and ensuring my hair was moisturized.
+So I knew that my routine wouldn’t have to change for the color drastically.

 Next would be consistency and patience.
-You can’t expect your hair to thrive if you only give it what it really craves once or twice a month and then ignore it the other weeks!
-It takes time to build healthy looking hair, which takes a consistent regimen, and that regimen requires the patience to wait and watch it flourish. 🙂
+You can’t expect your hair to thrive if you only give it what it really craves once a month and then ignore it afterward!
+It takes time to build healthy-looking hair.
+This takes a consistent regimen, which requires the patience to wait and watch it flourish.

-Editor’s Note: If you want to take a peek at Priscilla’s shingling method, you can check it out here on her Instagram.
+Editor’s Note: If you want to take a peek at Priscilla’s shingling method, check out her Instagram!